Apply for Admission

 You’ve done the research, you’ve visited the campus, and now you’re ready to take that next step to become a Northwestern Oklahoma State University Ranger and proudly wear the Red and Black.

 To apply for admission to Northwestern, do the following:

-2. OR Fill out a paper application and return to the Registry Office, 709 Oklahoma Blvd., Alva, OK 73717, with the $15 application fee.
+2. OR Fill out a paper application and return to the Registry Office, 709 Oklahoma Blvd., Alva, OK 73717.
+(Summer 2021 application fee of $15 still applicable.
 If you want to pay with a credit card, you can call the Business Office at (580) 327-8534.
-(Application fees and dorm deposits are the only things you can pay for by phone or in person with a credit card in the Business Office).
+Application fees and dorm deposits are the only things you can pay for by phone or in person with a credit card in the Business Office).

 4. Send your current high school transcript to the Registrar’s Office, 709 Oklahoma Blvd, Alva, OK 73717, and upon your graduation, we’ll need an official copy of your final high school transcript that includes your graduation date, GPA and rank.

 5. Submit official ACT or SAT scores to the Registrar’s Office (if you did not have them sent directly to Northwestern upon taking these tests).
 Web scores will not be accepted.